couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 ### Working with Views

-Map/Reduce Views are used to create queryable, secondary indexes in Couchbase Server.
-The primary index for documents is the key you use when performing the standard CRUD methods described above.
+MapReduce views are used to create secondary indexes in Couchbase Server that can be queried.
+The primary index for documents is the key you use when performing the standard CRUD methods described previously.
 See the view documentation for more information on writing views.

-For this example, the by\_name view in the beer design document will be queried.
+The following example queries the `by_name` view in the beer design document.
-This view simply checks whether a document is a beer and has a name.
+This view just checks whether a document is a beer and has a name.
 If it does, it emits the beer's name into the index.
-This view will allow for beers to be queried for by name.
+This view allows for beers to be queried by name.
 For example, it's now possible to ask the question "What beers start with A?"